-The Great Commission is frequently cited at my church to motivate the congregation to witness to people and to encourage the congregation that Christ is with them.
-No one at my church doubts that the Great Commission is a message directed towards Christians, and many Christians, in general, believe the Great Commission is a message directed towards them.
+The Great Commission is often cited at my church to motivate us to witness to people and to remind us that Christ is with us.
+No one at my church doubts that the Great Commission is a message for Christians.
+Many other Christians also believe the Great Commission is a message for them.

 “Let both grow together until the harvest: and in the time of harvest I will say to the reapers, Gather ye together first the tares, and bind them in bundles to burn them: but gather the wheat into my barn.”
 (Matthew 13:30)

 “(37) He answered and said unto them, He that soweth the good seed is the Son of man; (38) The field is the world; the good seed are the children of the kingdom; but the tares are the children of the wicked one; (39) The enemy that sowed them is the devil; the harvest is the end of the world; and the reapers are the angels.”
 (Matthew 13:37-39)